MRRRead/no-dig/docs/specification.md

 7. **Asset Optimization**: Process and optimize images, CSS, and JavaScript
 8. **Output Generation**: Generate final HTML, CSS, JavaScript, and assets

+**Current Status (June 2025):**
+- Steps 1-7 are implemented and tested in the core pipeline and plugin system.
+- **Step 3 (Wikilink Processing) is only partially complete:** Wikilinks are correctly processed in the core/plugin pipeline, but the final 11ty build output does not render them as HTML links due to a plugin resolution issue.
+This is the last blocker for full Phase 1 completion.

+### Next Steps
+- Resolve 11ty plugin resolution so that wikilinks are rendered as HTML links in the built site.
+- Update integration tests to check the actual HTML output from 11ty, not just the core/plugin transform.

 ### CLI Workflow

 ```bash